Muschamp Rd

 My favourite Chinese dancing cow girl, the one with extra bounce

 Although the “Dancing Brass” number was well enjoyed I think the one that immediately followed it was even more popular.
 It was ethnic and featured three dancers, one female and two male.
 The music was really primal.
-This number from the music, to the costumes, to the movements themselves was very invocative.
+This performance from the music, to the costumes, to the movements themselves was very invocative.
 It wasn’t obviously Chinese, their were animal skins involved and the dance had a really subtle tempo.
 Their wasn’t an obvious beat at times, the music was almost ambient but it wasn’t overtly artificial.
 Anyway like I said it was very well received with the lone dancing girl receiving a bouquet from an audience member, likely her boyfriend.

 I think I later briefly talked to this dancer as she was leaving.
 She spoke excellent English and was also a featured soloist in at least one other dance.
 As a result of this it can be inferred she was one of the more accomplished dancers.